Expert Advice On Improving Your Home

 Check Credentials

-HVAC contractors in Tennessee are only required to be licensed if they work on projects valued at $25,000 or more.
+HVAC contractors in Tennessee are only required to be licensed if they work on projects valued above $25,000.
 For these jobs, they require a mechanical contractor license from the Department of Commerce and Insurance.

-Many counties will require a Limited Licensed Electrician license to work on jobs involving electrical work, and there may be other local requirements for HVAC contractors.
-Make sure that you check with your city or municipal government before signing a contract.
-Also check a company's reviews and complaints on sites such as Google Reviews, Yelp, and the Better Business Bureau (BBB).
-Pick a company with glowing feedback and good customer testimonials.
+Many counties will require a Limited Licensed Electrician license to work on jobs that involve electrical work, and there may be other local requirements for HVAC contractors.
+Make sure that you confirm any requirements with your city or municipal government before signing a contract.
+You should also check a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
+Pick a company with glowing feedback and stories of satisfied customers.

 Understand Work Details